3 killed in midair crash of 2 small planes in Florida

 MIAMI (AP) — Officials say three people died after two planes crashed above the Florida Everglades.

-Miami-Dade Mayor Carlos Gimenez told the Miami Herald that a midair collision occurred Tuesday afternoon.
+Miami-Dade Mayor Carlos Gimenez told the Miami Herald that the planes collided in midair Tuesday afternoon.

-Miami-Dade Fire Rescue was responding to an area several miles west of Miccosukee Resort & Gaming, near the border of the Everglades.
+Miami-Dade Fire Rescue was responding to an area south of Tamiami Trail, which runs through the Everglades connecting South Florida to the Gulf Coast.
+Florida Highway Patrol closed the road, though Alligator Alley to the north remained open.

 The names of the victims weren't immediately released.
 It wasn't clear what caused the collision.